VerbACxSS/sempl-it-v3-backend/README.md

 ## Getting started
 ### Pre-requisites
-This web application is developed using FastAPI framework and Hugging Face Transformers library.
+This web application is developed using FastAPI framework and langchain library.
 The following software are required to run the application:
 * Python (tested with version 3.12.8)
 * Pip (tested with version 23.2.1)